protesilaos/my-website/_selfies/2026-04-23-looking-sideways.md

 ---
-title: "Selfie: looking sideways"
+title: "Selfie: looking away from the camera"
-excerpt: "Close up picture of me looking away from the camera"
+excerpt: "Close up picture of me looking away from the camera."
 imagealt: "Protesilaos looking away from the camera"
 ---